asimons04/tesseract/README.md

 1. [ ] Make "Communities I'm Moderating" and "Subscribed Communities" lists collapsible in sidebar
 1. [X] Completely remove the random placeholders
 1. [ ] Make open/close sidebar button sticky (and possibly move it into the bar itself)
-1. [ ] Choose a vote button style and commit; remove unused option and its supporting code
+1. [ ] Choose a vote button style and commit to it; remove unused option and its supporting code
 1. [ ] Add option to open links in new tab/window
     - WIP:  Added preliminary support by adding additional attributes to the `Link` component.
 Added target and title attributes.
 Added settings option and defaults to enable instances of `Link` to take the user's preferred same/new tab setting into account.